Upcoming Event: Kontoor Brands Fourth Quarter 2023 Earnings Conference Call - February 28, 2024 at 8:30 a.m. ET

-We evaluate potential contracted factories against our rigorous standards and require them to agree to Kontoor's Terms of Engagement prior to entering our supply chain.
-By agreeing to our Terms of Engagement, contracted factories are also bound by our Global Compliance Principles.
-Combined, these documents provide clear guidance on Kontoor's expectations and address topics such as child labor, forced labor, legal wages, discrimination, and harassment-free workplace policies.
+We evaluate potential contracted factories against our rigorous standards and require them to agree to Kontoor's Terms of Engagement & Global Compliance Principles prior to entering our supply chain.
+This document provide clear guidance on Kontoor's expectations and address topics such as child labor, forced labor, legal wages, discrimination, and harassment-free workplace policies.
 They also prohibit contracted factories from engaging subcontractors to produce Kontoor products without the written permission of Kontoor.

 Kontoor will not knowingly work with factories that use forced labor.
 We use our own trained factory compliance auditors as well as accredited third-party auditors to ensure compliance with our Terms of Engagement and Global Compliance Principles.
 We also have signed various public pledges demonstrating our firm opposition to the use of forced child and adult labor.

 Risk Assessment and Due Diligence

 At Kontoor, the issue of where potential slavery and human trafficking risks may lie in our operations and supply chain and how Kontoor assesses and manages those risks are addressed through our due diligence and audit processes.
 Before conducting business with Kontoor, each contracted factory must undergo a rigorous Factory Compliance Audit.
 Our on-site audit process includes scheduled and unannounced audits by our trained factory compliance auditors and third-party audit companies.
 We inspect for evidence of health and safety concerns, wage and social compliance, forced labor, child labor issues, harassment-free workplace policies, and environmental issues.
-To receive an "Approved" rating, a factory must not have any serious health, safety or labor issues in its facility.
-A factory receiving an accepted rating is authorized to produce our products for one year, at which time it must undergo an annual review.
-A factory receiving a "Pending Compliance”rating may still produce our products, but will be audited again every six months and must show continuous improvement in health, safety, and labor issues.
+To receive a “Green" rating, a factory must not have any serious health, safety or labor issues in its facility.
+A factory receiving an accepted rating is authorized to produce our products for eighteen months, at which time it must undergo an annual review.
+A factory receiving a "Blue” rating may still produce our products, but will be audited again every nine months and must show continuous improvement in health, safety, and labor issues.
 A factory with persistent safety, health, or labor issues that fails to remediate issues within 180 days will be rejected as our supplier and unauthorized to supply product for Kontoor.